-- A holder of Scotts common shares who exercises dissenters' rights will be paid cash with respect to all of his Scotts common shares and, generally, will recognize capital gain or loss measured by the difference between the amount of cash received and the adjusted tax basis of his redeemed Scotts common shares.
-Such capital gain or loss will be long-term capital gain or loss if the Scotts common shares exchanged by such dissenting shareholder have been held for more than one year as of the effective date of the transaction. - Notwithstanding the foregoing, the amount of cash received in certain instances may be treated as dividend income under the rules of Code Sections 302 and 318.
-Holders of Scotts common shares who dissent from the creation of the holding company structure and are paid cash for their Scotts common shares are urged to consult their own tax advisors regarding the potential application of these rules.
+- A holder of Scotts' common shares who exercises dissenters' rights will be paid cash with respect to all of the holder's Scotts' common shares and, generally, will recognize capital gain or loss measured by the difference between the amount of cash received and the adjusted tax basis of the holder's redeemed Scotts' common shares.
+Such capital gain or loss will be long-term capital gain or loss if Scotts' common shares exchanged by such dissenting shareholder have been held for more than one year as of the effective date of the transaction. - Notwithstanding the foregoing, the amount of cash received in certain instances may be treated as dividend income under the rules of Internal Revenue Code Sections 302 and 318.
+Holders of Scotts' common shares who dissent from the Restructuring Merger and are paid cash for their Scotts' common shares are urged to consult their own tax advisors regarding the potential application of these rules.